Communications, Capacity and Outreach

 4.4 Links with other NCP Subprograms

-The Communications, Capacity and Outreach subprogram is designed to be complementary to the other three NCP subprograms (Human Health, Environmental Monitoring and Research and Community-Based Monitoring and Research).
-These subprograms are designed to be complementary, and projects that link two or more subprograms are encouraged.
+The Communications, Capacity and Outreach subprogram is designed to be complementary to the other three NCP subprograms (Human Health, Environmental Monitoring and Research and Community-Based Monitoring and Research), and projects that link two or more subprograms are encouraged.

 Monitoring and research projects supported through other NCP subprograms (e.g., Human Health; Community-Based Monitoring and Research; Environmental Monitoring and Research) may also have communications/capacity-building/outreach aspects to them and which are to be integrated within the scope and budgets of their main project funding and work plan.